RichardSterry/msc-project/docs/index.md

 My written report is [here](docs/report/COMPGM99-Sterry-Richard.pdf).

 I used Facebook AI Research's [VoiceLoop](https://github.com/facebookresearch/loop) model as the starting point.
-Many thanks to FAIR for making their implementation public on GitHub.
+Thanks to FAIR for making their implementation public on GitHub.

 Many thanks to Jiameng Gao and Papercup Technologies for hosting my project.
 Also to Mark Herbster for providing academic supervision.